 – Ref.
 116233

 Because it is such a staple of Rolex’s catalog, the classic two-tone Rolex Datejust with a fluted bezel has been continuously available over the years, and it can now be found in a number of different forms on the pre-owned market.
-This availability has historically helped to keep prices down; however as the values for all of Rolex’ other watches have increased over the years, the classic two-tone Datejust has suddenly become undervalued when searching for a used Rolex.
+This availability has historically helped to keep prices down; however, as the values for all of Rolex’s other watches continue to increase over the years, the classic two-tone Datejust has suddenly become an undervalued option for those searching for a used Rolex.

 On the modern side of things, the ref.
-116233 offers much of the same look and feel of the current-production model with its solid-link bracelet and redesigned case with thicker lugs.
-However, with an open market price of several thousand dollars less than the current version, the reference 116233 represents only a small increase in price over the previous 5-digit generation and a highly attractive option for buyers on the secondary market.
+116233 offers much of the same look and feel as the current-production model with its solid-link bracelet and redesigned case with thicker lugs.
+However, with an open market price of several thousand dollars less than the current version, the Datejust 36 reference 116233 represents a relatively small increase in cost over the previous 5-digit generation and a highly attractive option for buyers on the secondary market.

 Rolex Day-Date President Watches

 Day-Date President Models to Invest in for 2021:

 – Ref.
 18238